RHash67/fbii-xl2t/Raspberry_Pi/README.md

 web interface program/files assumes that an arduino is used as the hardware interface to the alarm system, and that a serial connection is used from the arduino to the Raspberry Pi.

-This python file (app.py) is adapted from the example code from the online Flask documentation.
+The python file (app.py) is adapted from the example code from the online Flask documentation.

 You should make a subfolder in your root directory and put the app.py file in there.
 Put the "index.html" and "login.html" files in a "templates" subfolder.
 Put the "style.css" file in a "static"